 Experienced travelers and small groups may want to make their own travel arrangements and design their own trips.
 My TripKits ™ are sample self-guided itineraries of various lengths that can help you to plan your own Turkey experience.

 You should consider having one of my recommended Turkish travel agencies help you to make your travel reservations.
 I do.
-It need cost no more, and when you work with an agency you'll always have a support team of local experts to help whenever changes are necessary, or unexpected events occur.
+It may cost no more than doing it yourself, and when you work with an agency you'll always have a support team of local experts to help whenever changes are necessary, or unexpected events occur.

 Not only that, a good agency will suggest possibilities that you wouldn't know about, and can influence travel service providers on your behalf.
 More...